FenixAlliance/ABS.Docs/Modules/Accounting/Accounts.md

 # What Is a Ledger Account?
-The accounting ledger contains a listing of all general accounts in the accounting system’s chart of accounts.
+The ledger account contains a listing of  business transaction records.
+It is a separate record a [ledger](/Modules/Accounting/Ledgers.md) that is assigned to a specific asset, liability, equity item, revenue type, or expense type.

 Here are the primary general ledger accounts: